-355. CATHOLICISM IN THE POLITICAL DEVELOPMENT OF LATIN AMERICA 3 cr.
-Catholic tradition in Latin America and its role in the development of political institutions, policies, and economic practices in the region.
-Includes a historical overview of Latin America and the interactions of Catholicism with political traditions important in Latin American political development.
+355. CATHOLICISM, IDENTITY, AND DEVELOPMENT IN LATIN AMERICA 3 cr.
+Examines various identities including national, religious, indigenous, “ladino,” and others as groups have mobilized in response to political and economic change.
+Includes a historical overview of Latin America and gives particular emphasis to the interactions of Catholicism with other traditions important in Latin American political development.

 356. POLITICAL TRANSFORMATION: CASE STUDIES FROM LATIN AMERICA 3 cr.
-An intensive examination and comparison of recent political and economic developments in major countries or regions of Latin America, e.g., Mexico, Brazil, Chile, Venezuela, the Andes, or Central America.
+Prerequisite: PO 102.
+Intensive examination and comparison of recent political and economic developments in major countries or regions of Latin America, e.g., Mexico, Brazil, Chile, Venezuela, the Andes, or Central America.

 361. ENVIRONMENTAL POLITICS AND POLICY 3 cr.
 Analysis of the impact of public policy on environmental quality and natural resources; ecology; relationship between U.S. environmental policy and global environmental issues; environmental ethics.